gradle/gradle/subprojects/docs/src/docs/release/notes.md

 If necessary, convenience properties have been added to [`Jar`](dsl/org.gradle.api.tasks.bundling.Jar.html), [`War`](dsl/org.gradle.api.tasks.bundling.War.html), [`Ear`](dsl/org.gradle.plugins.ear.Ear.html) tasks and both [`Manifest`](javadoc/org/gradle/api/java/archives/Manifest.html) and [`ManifestMergeSpec`](javadoc/org/gradle/api/java/archives/ManifestMergeSpec.html) types to control which character set to use when merging manifests.

+### Additional POM `<dependency>` attributes generated for some project dependencies

+As described above, generated POM files now include classifiers and all artifacts for project dependencies.
+This improvement may break existing Gradle builds, particularly those that include a specific workaround for the previous behaviour.
+These workarounds should no longer be required, and may need to be removed to ensure that Gradle 2.14 will create correct `<dependency>` attributes for project dependencies.

 ## External contributions

 We would like to thank the following community members for making contributions to this release of Gradle.